Introducing Redpanda Migrator for Redpanda Connect

 • Single metrics endpoint with all you need to know about progress and health.
 No second guessing.

-Kafka Migrator is currently available in Redpanda Connect.
+Redpanda Migrator is currently available in Redpanda Connect.
 Existing customers can try it with any Redpanda distribution: Cloud or Self-Managed.
-New users can try Kafka Migrator for free as part of Redpanda Serverless.
+New users can try Redpanda Migrator for free as part of Redpanda Serverless.

-In this post, we’ll briefly cover what Kafka Migrator brings to the table and demonstrate a simple example of transferring data to Redpanda.
+In this post, we’ll briefly cover what Redpanda Migrator brings to the table and demonstrate a simple example of transferring data to Redpanda.

-With Kafka Migrator, you can move your workloads from any Kafka system to Redpanda using just one command.
+With Redpanda Migrator, you can move your workloads from any Kafka system to Redpanda using just one command.

 • Requires complex deployment and setup: Running MM2 in distributed mode involves the complexities and infrastructure overhead of running a second distributed system alongside Kafka.